Thai Chinese: Language

 Today, nearly all Thai with Chinese ancestry speak Central Thai exclusively (even in Isan, Northern Thailand and Southern Thailand as well).
 (Note: In Southern Thai, ethnic Chinese known as Leangkaluang (แหลงข้าหลวง lit:Central Thai speakers)) Only elderly Chinese immigrants still speak their native varieties of Chinese.
 The rapid and successful assimilation of Thai Chinese has been celebrated in contemporary literature such as "Letters from Thailand" (จดหมายจากเมืองไทย) by a Thai Chinese author Botan.

 In the modern Thai language there are many signs of Chinese influence.
 In the 2000 census, 231,350 people identified themselves as speakers of a variant of Chinese (Teochew, Hakka, Hainanese, Hokkien or Cantonese).
 The Teochew dialect has served as the language of Bangkok's influential Chinese merchants' circles since the foundation of the city in the 18th century.
 Although Chinese language schools were closed during the nationalist period before and during the Second World War, the Thai government never tried to suppress Chinese cultural expression.
 Today, businesses in Yaowarat Road and Charoen Krung Road in Bangkok's Samphanthawong District which constitute the city's "Chinatown" still feature bilingual signs in Chinese and Thai.
 A number of Chinese words have found their way into the Thai language, especially the names of dishes and foodstuffs, as well as basic numbers (such as those from "three" to "ten") and terms related to gambling.
-In Southern Thailand, the difference between Thai Chinese and Peranakans is that Thai Chinese speak Central Thai and are concentrated in Hatyai and Bandon, while Peranakans speak Southern Thai and are concentrated in Phuket province; however, both groups grow up in diglossic environments.
-Yunnanese speak Mandarin.

 The rise of China's prominence on the global economic stage has prompted many Thai Chinese business families to see Mandarin as a beneficial asset in partaking in economic links and conducting business between Thailand and mainland China, with some families encouraging their children to learn Mandarin in order to reap the benefits of their ethnic Chinese identity and the increasing role of Mandarin as a prominent language of Overseas Chinese business communities.
 However, equally there are many Thais, regardless of their ethnic background who study Chinese in order to boost their business and career opportunities, rather than due to reasons of ethnic identity, with some sending their children to newly established Mandarin language schools.